Breaking Out Of Your Shell

 Go on that Friends Trip

 Maybe you're not ready to travel by yourself.
 Traveling with friends is a great way to explore a particular destination and secure that change of scenery, and it’s a wonderful event to look forward and back on.
 For almost 10 years, myself and a few of our friends would travel to Citi Field to watch the Mets games, and sometimes other ballparks as well.
 One of my closest friends and I have been traveling to Jersey City and Lower Manhattan of New York City for the past few years, and we often discuss our recent trips with fondness and look forward to the next one.
 And finally, over the past few years (sans the pandemic), it’s been a yearly NASCAR trip.
 In September of 2023, along with a few close friends, we spent an awesome long weekend in Knoxville, TN and attended the NASCAR Cup Series race in Bristol, TN.
 In October of 2019, we spent a memorable long weekend in Atlanta, GA and crossed over into Alabama to attend the Talledega NASCAR Cup Series race.
 In those trips, we all had our own hotel rooms, but flew down together.
-And just recently, we started discussing possible NASCAR races for 2024 that we could attend.
+And at the end of every year, we start discussing possible NASCAR races that we could attend.
 It’s a trip I look forward to each year, and it’s our “boys weekend”.

 I have other friends that do motorcycle trips as well, and they look forward to it every year.
 For the men, it’s generally a weekend to bond and relax.
 Many of my female friends do similar “girls weekends” as well.
 It doesn’t have to be specific either, just a trip you enjoy with the people you love the most outside of your own family.
 However, traveling with friends can test your relationship with your friends, so it's very important to vet those relationships before you travel with friends or even with a friend.
 Daniel Catena of Itchy Feet wrote a terrific article on his Substack called Ask These 7 Questions Before Traveling With Another Person, and he argues that you should determine the cleanliness, flexibility and most of all, the trust associated with traveling with a friend or friends.
 This is highly important when traveling with friends.